The LDBC Social Network Benchmark Interactive workload v2: A transactional graph query benchmark with deep delete operations: Conclusion

 \section{Conclusion}

 \paragraph{Summary} In this paper, we summarized the LDBC SNB \interactivevone workload and explained its shortcoming to motivate its renewal.
-We then presented the \interactivevtwo workload.
+We then presented the draft version of the \interactivevtwo workload, which is expected to be very close to the final version of the workload.
 The new workload uses a data generator producing deep cascading delete operations, includes a completely reworked driver and workload scheduler, and a scalable parameter generator.
 We compared the workload against other benchmarks and highlighted its key novel features that allow the incorporation of delete operations while keeping important guarantees such as stable query runtimes.
 While the benchmark was substantially reworked, we made an effort to keep the user-facing changes minimal and only replaced a single read query, \CR[14].
 We believe users with an existing v1 implementation can adopt the new version with reasonable development cost and extend their experiments to use larger scale factors in a matter of days.
 Therefore, we expect users to quickly migrate to the new version upon its release.

-\paragraph{Future work} As the next step in the \interactivevtwo workload's development process, the SNB task force will conduct \emph{standard-establishing audits} on two reference implementations and submit the workload for acceptance by the LDBC Members' Council.
+\paragraph{Future work} As the next step in the \interactivevtwo workload's development process, the SNB task force will finalize the workload, conduct \emph{standard-establishing audits} on two reference implementations and submit the workload for acceptance by the LDBC Members Policy Council.
 Audits are expected to commence in 2024.
-The task force will keep maintaining and improving the workload, including adding support for SF\HundredK.
+The task force will keep maintaining the workload in the coming years.
 In future versions of \snbinteractive, we plan to incorporate long-running transactions, schema constraints~\cite{DBLP:conf/sigmod/AnglesBDFHHLLLM21}, and regular path queries~\cite{DBLP:conf/icdt/LibkinV12}.